puki56/Torrent-To-Google-Drive-Downloader/README.md

 3. Run the whole notebook (**Runtime > Run all**).
 4. Follow directions there.

-After download finishes the downloaded files will be in there in your drive in a folder named "***Torrent***".
+After download finishes the downloaded files will be in there in your drive.

 ### What is the purpose of it?
 1. Because of Google Servers speed, I downloaded 35GB of file and the average speed was 60MBPS.